HaoDang181/VinitTestDemo/README.md

 2. Create a project in [Google Cloud Console](https://console.cloud.google.com/).
 3. Enable the Google Sheets API.
 4. Create OAuth credentials and download `credentials.json`.
-5. Place it in the project root (do NOT commit it). (replace the existing credentials.json file in folder resources)
+5. Place it in the project root (do NOT commit it). (place it in folder resources)
 6. Share your target Google Sheet with the client email from your credentials.
 7. Run the program: